sike25/interpretability/05_Bias_And_Fairness/buolamwini_analysis.md

 **Automated Facial Analysis**

-Face detection, face classification, face recognition, emotion identificatio.
+Face detection, face classification, face recognition, emotion identification.

 Applications include smartphone locks and galleries, autism therapy.
 More controversial applications include: determination of sexuality from dating app pictures, Faception's determination of personality (features like IQ, occupation, propensity to crime) from faces.

 Automated facial analysis is used in law enforcement, and previous work has shown that their systems have lower accuracies for women, Black people and young people (18 to 30).

-Previous work that explored the impact of ethnicity on gender classification do not include African facial samples or in other case, had broad categories of Caucasian and non-Caucasian.
+Previous work that explored the impact of ethnicity on gender classification do not include African facial samples or in another case, had broad categories of Caucasian and non-Caucasian.
-This paper explores gender classification on African faces.
+This paper explores gender classification with African faces included.

 **Benchmarks**

-Large vision datasets are often collated using face detection algorithms which can themselves have systematic errors The resulting datasets encode those same biases.
+Large vision datasets are often collated using face detection algorithms which can themselves have systematic errors.
+The resulting datasets encode those same biases.

 LFW, a major face recognition benchmark, had 77.5% men and 83.5% White samples.
 And models trained on this dataset have only been evaluated for overall accuracies.
 It is not obvious how well they would do on subgrouped tests.